The festive season is well and truly here... and that means it's time for golden buttery shortbread.

 Servings: 18-20 shortbread biscuits

-- 1/2 teaspoon of vanilla powder or vanilla essence
+- 1/2 teaspoon vanilla powder or vanilla essence

-- Your favourite toppings.
-You might like to use desiccated coconut, bee pollen and freeze dried pomegranate seeds, or chopped nuts.
+- Your favourite toppings - such as desiccated coconut, bee pollen and freeze dried pomegranate seeds, or chopped nuts.

 - Line a baking tray with baking paper, and preheat your oven to 180ºC.